flutter/website/fastlane.md

 2. It's recommended to use a Gemfile instead of using an indeterministic `gem install fastlane` on the CI system each time to ensure the Fastlane dependencies are stable and reproducible between local and cloud machines.
+However, this step is optional.
     * In both your `[project]/android` and `[project]/ios` folders, create a `Gemfile` containing the following content:
       ```